So far you’ve been working only with the

 For this first time signing users in through GraphQL you’ll be using a simple email/password login method, returning a token that can be used in subsequent requests for authentication.

 Note that this is NOT supposed to be a production-ready authentication feature, but just a small functioning prototype to show the basic concept.
 In a real app, you should make sure to encrypt passwords properly before passing them around and use a good token generation method, such as JWT.

 Again, the workflow for adding this mutation will be very similar to the ones we’ve done before:

 Now, you can get the token by using GraphiQL:

 With the token that the

 signinUser mutation provides, apps can authenticate subsequent requests.
 There are couple of ways this can be done.
-In this tutorial we are just going to use the build-in session, since this doesn’t add any requirements to the client application.
+In this tutorial we are just going to use the built-in session, since this doesn’t add any requirements to the client application.
 The GraphQL server should be able to get the token from the session header on each request, detect what user it relates to, and pass this information down to the resolvers.

 The best place to put data shared between resolvers is in the context object.
 You’ll need that object to be different in every request now though, since each one may be from a different user.